Quantco/glum/docs/benchmarks.rst

 ..
 BENCHMARK_FIGURES_END

 To showcase ``glum’s`` performance on another dataset, we also report results for ``intermediate-housing``, which has N >> K and only numerical (no categorical) features.
-For this dataset, we benchmark gamma and gaussian, which are the most meaningful distributions.
+For this dataset, we benchmark gamma and Gaussian distributions.

 ..
 BENCHMARK_FIGURES_START